oberron/spark-fi/_posts/2018-10-18-crime-against-biology.md

 category: fiction
 ---

-A fleet of orbiter suddendly appeared in low orbit.
+A fleet of orbiter suddendly appeared in Earth low orbit.

 “- Stop all your AI activities now, General AI is a crime against biological life” was broadcasted in English and 汉语.